emirotin/mimosa-jade/README.md

   extensions: [ "jade" ]
 ```

 * `lib`: You may want to use this module but may not be ready to use the latest version of Jade.
 Using the `lib` property you can provide a specific version of Jade if the one being used by this module isn't to your liking.
 To provide a specific version, you must have it `npm install`ed into your project and then provide it to `lib`.
 For instance: `lib: require('jade')`.
+To use a version of jade prior to `1.0`, use mimosa-jade `1.0.1`.
 * `extensions`: an array of strings, the extensions of your Jade files.